horizontalsystems/blockchain-crypto-guides/token_guides/ethereum.md

 A non-custodial cryptocurrency wallet is an example of such app.

-## 8. Ethereum Problems
+## 7. Ethereum Problems

 Just like Bitcoin, Ethereum has its own challenges.
 There are issues that can inhibit its future growth.

-- Ethereum is slow
+- Slow

     The underlying blockchain powering Ethereum can't currently process more than a few million transactions per day.
-While this aspect is being addressed on various fronts we are yet to see a widely adopted solution.
+There is a great deal of active work being done worldwide trying to scale the Ethereum blockchain.

-- Ethereum is complicated
+- Complicated

     Ethereum is still fairly complicated to grasp for newcomers.
-A lot of people find the entry step to Ethereum and other cryptocurrencies fairly complex.
-There is a barrier.
+A lot of people find it difficult to grasp the application of Ethereum blockchain beyond payment transfers.
+The decentrazlied financial applications

-- Lack of adoption

-    These days Ethereum mainly used as an instrument for speculative trading rather than a platform for decentralized finance.

 - Lack of privacy

     Ethereum is not private.
 If you send someone Ether or any other ethereum based token then the recipient can potentially see your balance and transaction history.

-## 9. Storage & Usage
+## 8. Storage & Usage

 When you're ready to get involved with holding Ethereum or Ethereum-based tokens you're welcome to check out following guides: